TVNZ plunges to $25m loss - but says Covid not the only factor

 Advertising revenue was down $7m for the year to $286.3m.

 Kenrick says TVNZ recovered quickly from -34% revenue declines in April to -16% in June.
-Digital advertising revenue grew 19% year-on-year.
+Digital advertising revenue grew 19% year-on-year as TVNZ OnDemand streams jumped 80 per cent to a total 244m.

 Operating expenditure increased by $34.5m year-on-year to $320.6m - primarily because of the local content production increase and $30m in one-off charges - including $22.6m for "onerous contract impairment" (which Kenrick says is essentially a write-down of the value of content rights brought pre-Covid, which could now bring in less revenue); a $3.9m change to amortisation of content; and $3.6m redundancy costs.